ShawnEvans77/Socks/README.md

 ```

 This will generate a properly filled in timesheet, that you can either print out and sign, or sign digitally!
 Generated timesheets are stored in the timesheet directory with a nice file name.
 Development is ongoing.
 I have plans to make this a web app, then distribue it to departments in my school!
+I hope you enjoy my piece of software!